echo-muks/Fwifi/README.md

-# Fwifi is shall script that make Most of the commands related to the network are shortened to you with just one click
+# Fwifi is shall script that makes Most of the commands related to the network are shortened to you with just one click
 # installation :
 #just clone the script with git clone
 #move to cloned directory